t0m3k/aurora-mining/README.md

 Simple mining pools monitoring tool.
 For now works with NiceHash and Flypool

+Currently you can find the app at: https://aurora-mining.herokuapp.com/

 ## What you need?

 - node.js - https://nodejs.org